 6. Yoyogi Park

-With over 600 cherry trees, the spacious Yoyogi Park is a fun place to hanami.
-The park is renowned for its gatherings and markets and on Sundays, it is a mecca for the city’s cosplayers, which makes it a perfect spot for Tokyo people watching.
-Also, one of the varieties of cherry blossom tree in the park, which has darker pink blossoms than the more commonly seen somei yoshino blossom, usually blooms several days earlier than the forecast date so if you’re in Tokyo before most of the trees blossom, head here and you might strike gold!
+With over 600 cherry trees, the spacious Yoyogi Park is a fun place for hanami.
+The park is renowned for its markets and on Sundays, it is a mecca for the city’s cosplayers, which makes it a perfect spot for people-watching in Tokyo.
+Also, one of the varieties of cherry blossom tree in the park, which has darker pink blossoms than the more commonly-seen somei yoshino blossom, usually blooms several days earlier than the forecast date so if you’re in Tokyo earlier than its official flowering dates, head here and you might strike gold!

 |Where to stay||Find hotels near Yoyogi Park|